Workshop for the Expert Research Group: “Best practices for remote participation in criminal proceedings”

 Description of the meeting

 Participating in criminal proceedings via video link has become routine in courts across the globe, enabling judges, prosecutors, lawyers, defendants, and witnesses to appear in proceedings remote from the courtroom.
 Yet, video links often prove insufficient for replacing physical presence in a courtroom and risk jeopardising human rights, procedural fairness and the legitimacy of courts.
 It is therefore paramount that we understand the social utility, benefits and potential hazards, and critically engage with the digitalisation of the criminal courtroom as an essential civic institution.
-The significance of the problem is seen in the widespread implementation of video links during the COVID-19 pandemic, for instance in Norway, Kenya, Ireland, England, Switzerland, the US, Canada and Australia.
+The significance of the problem is seen in the widespread implementation of video links during the COVID-19 pandemic, for instance in Norway, Kenya, Ireland, England, Switzerland, the US, Canada, New Zealand, and Australia.
 In the Basque Country, courtroom video links are a prioritised area of development.

 Workshop Coordination Team